 For Longer Grass:

-It is easier to maintain grass that is longer because the blade’s roots will be well established.
+It is easier to maintain grass that is longer because the blade’s roots will be well established and grow deeper.
 Make sure you don’t let the grass get too long.
 Sticking to a schedule while mowing more often during the grass’ growing season will help you maintain long and lush grass.
-If you do accidentally let the grass get too long, remember to not take more than 1/3 of the length off when you mow.
-Mow more often (as much as twice per week) while lowering the blades to get it back to the optimal length.
+If you do miss a scheduled mowing and allow the grass get too long, remember to not take more than 1/3 of the length off in a single cutting.
+Mow more often (as much as twice per week) while lowering the mowers blades incrementally to get it back to the optimal length.

 For Shorter Grass:

 You have to do some extra preparation if you want to maintain shorter grass.
 Short grass will need to be mowed often, especially in the peak growing season.

 It is important that the length is taken off gradually to keep your grass from going into shock or burning.
 Even if you follow all of these steps, grass that is cut TOO short is not good.
 It can lead to weak roots and bare patches.
 If you do accidentally cut your grass too short, water and fertilize it to encourage growth and minimize the damage.
 Cycle and soak irrigation can help prevent water from evaporating and increase water absorption.

 The most common lawn grass in Colorado Springs is Kentucky Bluegrass.
 Kentucky Bluegrass is a cool-season grass.
 Living in Colorado, this is most likely your lawn type.